-Finally, throughout this course, students will use writing assignments to share their critical insights and develop original arguments about depictions of education in American literature.
-These assignments, which serve to satisfy the University Writing Requirement, include reading responses, a literary analysis, a critical analysis paper, and a final reflective essay.
+By the end of this course, students are expected to have a broad, but comprehensive, overview of the diversity of American literature.
+In addition, students will have gained experience analyzing various forms of literature and developing original arguments that contribute towards existing scholarship.
+These assignments, which serve to satisfy the University Writing Requirement, include analytical reading responses, a critical article analysis, a literary analysis, and a final critical analysis paper.
 Students will also become familiar with the MLA citation style, which will allow them to properly analyze, synthesize, and incorporate primary and secondary texts in their own writing.